Guettarda speciosa

-Guettarda speciosa, with common names sea randa, or zebra wood, is a species of shrub in the family Rubiaceae found in coastal habitats in tropical areas around the Pacific Ocean, including the coastline of central and northern Queensland and Northern Territory in Australia, and Pacific Islands, including Micronesia, French Polynesia and Fiji, Malaysia and Indonesia, Maldives and the east coast of Africa.
+Guettarda speciosa, with common names sea randia, or zebra wood, is a species of shrub in the family Rubiaceae found in coastal habitats in tropical areas around the Pacific Ocean, including the coastline of central and northern Queensland and Northern Territory in Australia, and Pacific Islands, including Micronesia, French Polynesia and Fiji, Malaysia and Indonesia, Maldives and the east coast of Africa.
 It reaches 6 m in height, has fragrant white flowers, and large green prominently-veined leaves.
 It grows in sand above the high tide mark.

 Taxonomy and naming

 Guettarda speciosa was originally described by Carl Linnaeus in volume two of his Species Plantarum in 1753, citing Java as its origin.
 The genus was named in honour of the 18th century French naturalist Jean-Étienne Guettard, while the specific epithet is derived from the Latin speciosus 'showy'.
 It is the type species of the genus.
 Its closest relatives are all native to the neotropics, yet it has dispersed widely across tropical habitats worldwide.